► The latest Brexit car industry news

 Katsushi Inoue, chief officer for regional operations, pointed to 'unprecedented changes' affecting the industry, and that 'it is vital that we accelerate our electrification strategy and restructure our global operations accordingly.'
 Inoue also said that the decision 'has not been taken lightly and we deeply regret how unsettling this announcement will be for our people.'

 Nissan, too, pulled the next X-Trail from its production plans in the UK, reversing a 2016 pledge to build the seven-seater SUV in its Sunderland factory in the north-east, but it wrote to staff in spring 2019 admitting it would no longer manufacture the X-Trail in Britain.
 The model will now be made in Kyushu, Japan instead and Nissan admitted in the letter that Brexit was damaging its long-term investment plans.
 It said 'the environment for the car industry in Europe has changed dramatically' since the original decision in 2016.

-Ford went on record saying that a no-deal Brexit would be 'catastrophic' for the UK arm of its business and is reportedly ramping up plans to relocate or minimise its English workforce.
+Ford is on record saying that a no-deal Brexit would be 'catastrophic' for the UK arm of its business and is reportedly ramping up plans to relocate or minimise its English workforce.